Description

 Parking

-There is a disabled parking space at the top of the hill, to the left of the entrance to the inner stud farm area (turnstile), opposite the granary (museum).
+There is a disabled parking space at the top of the hill, to the left of the entrance to the inner stud farm area (turnstile), opposite the museum.
 Further wheelchair-accessible parking spaces are located in the visitor car park at the foot of Castle Hill.

 Toilets